 How to Measure and Increase Product Engagement in 2021

-Product engagement is a key factor when it comes to a successful SaaS product.
+Product engagement is a key factor when it comes to a successful SaaS business.
+It is one of the biggest facets of product-led growth.

-Without engagement, you’ll find it really hard to retain your users, and upsell them onto more premium price plans.
+Without engagement, you’ll find it really hard to retain your active users and upsell them onto more premium price plans.

-In this article, we’re going to teach you everything you need to know about product engagement.
+In this article, we’re going to teach you everything you need to know about product engagement for SaaS businesses.

 If you’d like to skip ahead, you can use the table of contents on the left side of the page as well!